AndrewDiles/REST_API_REACT/README.md

 An API allows two applications communicate with each other.

-REST is a set of standards for communication.
+REST is a set of guidelines for designing networked applications.

 **RE**presentational: basic data type (JSON/XML).
 **S**tateless: requests contain all information required to perform action.